Mongol Local Autonomy Political Affairs Committee

 Founding meeting of the Pailingmiao Council in 1934.

 The Mongol Local Autonomy Political Affairs Committee (蒙古地方自治政務委員會), also referred to as the Pailingmiao Council or Peilingmiao Council, was a political body of ethnic Mongols in the Republic of China between 1934 and 1936.
 The Nationalist government authorised its establishment in March 1934.

+Map of the Pailingmiao Council and its constituent leagues and banners.

+The Pailingmiao Council had jurisdiction over the following banners and leagues in Inner Mongolia: